 - 2. All grade point averages will be rounded off to the fourth decimal place. - 3.
 To be eligible for an honors designation, all credits must be earned in a general academic or advanced program. - 4.
 Florida Statute 1007.271(16) states: School districts and community; colleges must weigh comparable dual enrollment courses the same as honors courses and advanced placement courses when grade point averages are calculated.
 Alternative grade calculation or weighting systems that discriminate against dual enrollment courses are prohibited.
-This rule applies to incoming 9th graders for the 2006-2007 school year and thereafter - When a student elects to not take a course where they have passed the state mandated EOC, the number of courses averaged in that core content area will be one less. - 6.
+This rule applies to incoming 9th graders for the 2006-2007 school year and thereafter. - 5.
+When a student elects to take more than the minimum required credits in a subject area, the course(s) with the highest grades will be used in the calculation, with the exception of Algebra I. The student's Algebra I grade must be included in the calculation. - 6.
+When a student elects to not take a course where they have passed the state mandated EOC, the number of courses averaged in that core content area will be one less. - 7.
 If a student is enrolled in a virtual instruction course that is used in the calculation of honor students, they must have the course completed and a final grade reported by the last day that seniors are required to attend school.